Our herd is Certified CWD Free

-Our herd is certified CWD free with the NYS Dept of Agriculture and Markets as well as the Archery Trade Association Deer Protection Program, of which we are a member.
+…with both the NYS Dept of Agriculture and Markets as well as the Responsible Hunting Scent Association Deer Protection Program, of which we are a member.
 This means that our herd is evaluated through the NYS Dept of Ag and Markets by an accredited veterinarian annually during which all of our deer are inspected and accounted for.
-Being certified free for CWD is the highest level of monitoring that can be done and we have been testing for CWD for more than 10 years.
+Being certified CWD free is the highest level of monitoring that can be done and we have been testing for CWD for more than 10 years.
 By testing, this means that any deer which dies on our farm or is butchered has to have the lymph nodes in the neck and at the base of the spine tested for CWD.
 In NYS if any herd has a single positive test for CWD the entire herd must be shot and deer can never be raised on that property in the future.
 NY standards for CWD are the highest in the country.
 Our herd is also a closed herd, meaning we do not bring any new deer into our herd which eliminates the possibility of our animals being exposed to any new diseases.
-The Archery Trade Assoc works with state wildlife agencies to help better educate them and the public about the facts concerning CWD and has also established a certification program so that hunters can know that any deer urine or deer farm with the ATA seal is known to be CWD free.
+The Responsible Hunting Scent Assoc works with state wildlife agencies to help better educate them and the public about the facts concerning CWD and has also established a certification program so that hunters can know that any deer urine or deer farm with the RHSA seal is known to be CWD free.

 CHRONIC WASTING DISEASE AND DEER URINE: